 Q9: Is sample evaporation a big problem with Arrayjet microarrayers?

-A: No. Arrayjet systems are unique because they are compatible with JetGuard™, a self-sealing silicon mat, which creates a microclimate with 100% relative humidity around the sample, thus minimising sample evaporation.
-Our experiments show that within the first hour, aqueous solutions can lose over 10 % of their volume from unprotected 384 well plates.
-Arrayjet's JetGuard effectively eradicates this source of variability.
-Arrayjet is the only microarray technology capable of using this technology, through which our JetSpyder liquid handling device can penetrate to access samples.
+A: No. Arrayjet systems are unique because they are compatible with the JetGuard™, a self-sealing silicon mat which creates a microclimate with 100% relative humidity around the sample, thus minimising evaporation.
+In-house experiments show that within the first hour, aqueous solutions can lose over 10% of their volume from unprotected 384 well plates; Arrayjet's JetGuard effectively eradicates this source of variability.
+Arrayjet is the only microarray technology capable of using this feature, through which the JetSpyder liquid handling device can penetrate to access samples.

-JetGuard also protects valuable samples from external contamination.
+The JetGuard is also successful in protecting valuable samples from external contamination.

 Q10: How has the Arrayjet technology developed over recent years?

-1. Improving the user experience a with vastly improved graphical interface and software flexibility.
+1. Improving the user experience with a more modern graphical interface and software flexibility.

 2. Developing manufacturing monitoring tools, including in-line process controls to monitor and combat system drift and minimise instrument down-time.

-3. Expanding the range of applications we support, including; microplate printing, a range of glycerol-free buffers for covalent immobilisation, low temperature printing, reverse phase protein arrays and CMOS chip printing.
+3. Expanding the range of supported application, including: microplate printing, a range of glycerol-free buffers for covalent immobilisation, low temperature printing, reverse phase protein arrays and CMOS chip printing.

 Q11: Do I have to use Arrayjet printing buffers?

-A: No. Arrayjet has developed a range of printing buffers, which are compatible with our technology and produce high quality, consistent arrays with great spot morphology.
-However our customers are not limited to these buffers, if you have assay-specific requirements, our development team can guide you on suitable formulations or develop something specific for you through our assay development service.
+A: No. Arrayjet has developed a range of printing buffers which are compatible with the technology and produce high quality, consistent arrays with excellent spot morphology.
+Arrayjet customers are not limited to these buffers and the in-house development team can guide customers with assay-specific requirements, either suggesting suitable formulations or developing a specific buffer via the assay development service.

-Our customers have access to all of our buffer formulations and protocols with the option to prepare them in-house, or purchase pre-prepared from us.
+Customers have access to all Arrayjet buffer formulations and protocols with the option to prepare them in-house, or purchase pre-prepared volumes.

 Q12: Can I print samples containing high concentrations of glycerol?

 A: Yes.
-Many biological samples are stored in, or supplied in solutions containing glycerol and our system handles these samples effortlessly.
+Many biological samples are stored or supplied in solutions containing glycerol and the Arrayjet systems handle them effortlessly.